Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: A complete invariant PCI in a generic case

-If all eigenvalues are distinct and positive, there is an orthonormal basis of eigenvectors $v_1,\dots,v_n$ ordered according to the decreasing eigenvalues $\la_1>\cdots>\la_n>0$ and is unique up to reflection $v_j\lra -v_j$ of each eigenvector, $j=1,\dots,n$.
+If all eigenvalues of $\cov(A)$ are distinct and positive, there is an orthonormal basis of eigenvectors $v_1,\dots,v_n$ ordered according to the decreasing eigenvalues $\la_1>\cdots>\la_n>0$.
+This \emph{eigenbasis} is unique up to reflection $v_j\lra -v_j$ of each eigenvector, $j=1,\dots,n$.

-\begin{definition}[\emph{principally generic} cloud] A point cloud $A\subset\R^n$ is \emph{principally generic} if, after shifting $\bar A$ to the origin, the covariance matrix $\cov(A)$ has distinct eigenvalues $\la_1>\cdots>\la_n>0$.
-The $j$-th eigenvalue $\la_j$ defines the $j$-th \emph{principal direction} parallel to an eigenvector $v_j$, which is uniquely determined up to scaling. \end{definition}
+\begin{dfn}[\emph{principally generic} cloud] A point cloud $A\subset\R^n$ is \emph{principally generic} if, after shifting $\bar A$ to the origin, the covariance matrix $\cov(A)$ has distinct eigenvalues $\la_1>\cdots>\la_n>0$.
+The $j$-th eigenvalue $\la_j$ defines the $j$-th \emph{principal direction} parallel to an eigenvector $v_j$, which is uniquely determined up to scaling. \end{dfn}

-The vertex set of a rectangle, but not a square, in $\R^2$ is principally generic.
+The vertex set of a rectangle, but not a square, is principally generic.